 The application process for Fundbox takes less than 10 minutes, and most applicants can receive an approval decision in three minutes or less.
 Once approved, the borrower can access funds immediately, with most transfers going through as quickly as the next business day.
 Fundbox charges fees starting at 4.66% on the amount drawn.
-Balances can be paid early and any remaining fees will be waived.
+Balances can be paid early, and any remaining fees will be waived.
 Repayments are made weekly for 12 or 24 weeks.

 Kabbage provides up to $250,000 via lines of credit.
 While Kabbage does pull your credit score, the lender focuses more on business performance than credit history, so borrowers with low credit scores can be approved.

 To qualify for a Kabbage line of credit, the business must have been in operation for a minimum of one year.
 There are revenue requirements: either $50,000 in annual revenue or $4,200 monthly revenue for the last three months.
 Kabbage requires borrowers to link their business accounts (PayPal, QuickBooks, business bank accounts, etc.) to determine if they qualify and how much they are qualified to receive.

 With Kabbage, the application and approval process takes approximately 10 minutes.
 Once approved, borrowers can draw money immediately, and funds usually transfer the next business day.
 Kabbage has also released the Kabbage Card, which lets borrowers use funds instantly anywhere VISA is accepted.

 Kabbage offers repayment terms of six, 12, or 18 months.
 Payments are made monthly through automatic withdrawals.
 Kabbage charges fees between 1.5% and 10% on the borrowed amount based on business performance, with a total expected cost of 2%-27% over the life of the loan.